DOL-003/dol-003-web/lib/compendium/contributing.md

 ## Content guidelines

 - Do not use first person language.
-- Use an objective tone and characterize the basis of all subjective recommendations.
+- Use an objective tone for factual information, and explicitly characterize the basis of all subjective recommendations.
   - For instance, "Many community members recommend..." or "The general consensus of most modders..."
 - Speak in present tense unless describing specific historical or upcoming events.
 The Compendium is meant to represent the current state of GCC modding.
 - Do not use hyperbolic language.